 Research has shown that both the reduced time spent inactive and breaks in inactivity have health associations.
 Replacing two hours of sitting per day by low intensity activity consumes calories equivalent to brisk walking for 30 minutes.

 You can see the time spent on different intensity levels in the Polar Flow app and web service.

-Counts your steps and distance from steps you’ve taken during the day.
+Your device counts your steps and the distance you walk during the day.
 Your steps are estimated based on the frequency, intensity and regularity of your wrist movements.

 Stores all your daily physical activity.
 You can easily follow your daily and long-term physical activity in Polar Flow app and web service.
 The total active time is the cumulative time of body movements that are good for your body and health.

 You will find detailed information in the Polar Flow app and web service, like time spent at different activity intensity levels, average of daily goal completion, calories burned and steps taken, amount of inactivity alerts and sleep time and quality.